Point of Sale Systems

 A Point of Sale System (abbreviated as POS System), is the equipment at a checkout counter, check stand, or host/hostess stand on which a cashier or host/hostess completes sales or service transactions.
 Point of Sale Systems are used primarily in two industries: Retail and Hospitality.
 A typical POS System has one or more POS Terminals along with several POS peripherals such as receipt printer, cash drawer, barcode scanner, or other optional devices, and a POS Server.
 A POS System can handle various functions such as sales, refunds, exchanges, discounts, product promotions, advertising, price changes, customer accounts, preferred shopper rewards, gift cards, and much more.
 Point of Sale Systems vary depending on the type and size of business.
 For example, a retail business such as grocery or supermarket store typically needs to weigh produce, scan the barcodes of items, and handle multiple payments types (credit, debit, ebt link), etc., whereas a Hospitality business such as a bar or restaurant primarily uses software to customize the item or service sold when a customer has a special meal or drink request.

 To learn more about Retail and Hospitality Point of Sale Systems, please refer to the following sections below.
 Feel free to contact us with any questions or to obtain a consultation.
+Ask us about our professional POS System installations and full service support throughout the surrounding Chicago land area.

 The retailing industry is one of the predominant users of POS Systems.
 Retail oriented businesses range from small corner shops all the way up to large supermarket chain stores.
 A Retail POS System is also suitable for convenience stores, ethnic markets, specialty shops, liquor stores, grocery stores, supermarket stores, warehouse stores, wholesalers, deli's, bakeries, health food stores, pharmacy & drug stores, department stores, and other similar retail businesses.